+[TGmd Editor] Accepted.

 1507.29 – there is no need to specify the value of the Length field.
 Therefore delete: “The Length field indicates the length of the remaining frame fields in octets, and the value is variable.
 The minimum value of the Length field is 13.” and add: “The Length field is defined in 9.4.3 (Subelements).”

+[TGmd Editor] Accepted.